Best cheap printer ink

 Article 2 of 3

-Two-thirds of people buy their printer ink online, and it's usually the best value place to find a great deal for your ink cartridges.
-We've rounded up the best places to buy your ink online, but we also have ratings for high street shops, so you have plenty of options for keeping your printer topped up.
+We've rounded up the best places to buy online, but we also have ratings for high street shops, so you have plenty of options for keeping your printer topped up.

-Amazon is the most popular place to buy ink online, and Tesco the most popular high street shop – but neither are the highest rated in our survey of more than 8,000 Which? members.
+Amazon is the most popular online choice, and Tesco the most popular high street shop, but neither is the highest rated in our survey of more than 8,000 Which? members.

 What if a third-party ink cartridge causes significant damage to your printer, or stops it working entirely?
 Although the chances of this are small, most printer guarantees specifically state that damage caused by using third-party ink isn’t covered.
 So what can you do?

 First, contact the company that sold you the supposedly compatible ink.
 It’s important to ensure that you’ve given it a fair chance to try to resolve the problem – be clear about the basis for your claim and the outcome you want.

 If you hit a dead end, there’s always the option of the small claims court.
 If, for example, you're claiming up to £300, it would cost £35 to file a paper claim, or £25 online (in England and Wales).
 Whether it’s worth taking this course of action, though, really depends on the cost of your printer and how determined you are to get that back.

 In the market for a new printer?
 Try the best cheap printers to run.